-A substantial amount of our revenues are derived from international operations, and we anticipate that a significant portion of our sales will continue to come from outside the U.S. in the future.
-The revenues we report with respect to our operations outside the United States may be adversely affected by fluctuations in foreign currency exchange rates.
+A substantial amount of our revenue is derived from international operations, and we anticipate that a significant portion of our future sales will continue to come from outside the U.S. The revenues we report with respect to our operations outside the U.S. may be adversely affected by fluctuations in foreign currency exchange rates, which are caused by a number of factors, including changes in a country's political and economic policies and inflationary conditions.
+Fluctuations in exchange rates between the U.S. dollar and other currencies may also affect the reported value of BD's assets and liabilities, as well as our cash flows.
 A discussion of the financial impact of exchange rate fluctuations and the ways and extent to which we may attempt to address any impact is contained in Item 7.
-Management's Discussion of Financial Condition and Results of Operations.
-Any hedging activities we engage in may only offset a portion of the adverse financial impact resulting from unfavorable changes in foreign currency exchange rates.
-We cannot predict with any certainty changes in foreign currency exchange rates or the degree to which we can mitigate these risks.
+Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Any exchange rate hedging activities we engage in may only offset a portion of the adverse financial impact resulting from unfavorable changes in foreign currency exchange rates.
+We cannot predict with any certainty changes in foreign currency exchange rates or the degree to which we can effectively mitigate these risks.